telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 ### Deleting expired documents

-NGSI specifies an expiration time for registrations and subcriptions (both NGSI9 and NGSI10 subscriptions).
+NGSI specifies an expiration time for registrations and subcriptions (both context and context availability subscriptions).
 Orion Context Broker doesn't delete the expired documents (they are just ignored) as expired registrations/subscription can be "re-activated" using a subscription update request, modifying their duration.